amishk783/test3/README.md

 # transitly-news-site
-A demo website for a simple
+A demo news website for a transit publication